 In severe or life-threatening food allergy cases, District nurses, school psychologists, teachers, administrators, and the District’s registered dietitian will work in conjunction with parents and the student’s doctor to determine the child’s eligibility under Section 504 of the Rehabilitation Act to provide a safe and healthy learning environment.
 The 504 Plan will contain an Individual Health Care Plan to address potential medical and other health care issues related to the allergy.

-- Fat Boy Jr. Ice Cream Sandwiches are peanut & tree nut free.
-However the facility that they are processed in, processes other items that may contain peanuts and tree nuts.
+- Fat Boy Jr. Ice Cream Sandwiches: peanut & tree nut free; the facility processes other items that may contain peanuts and tree nuts.
+This is a treat day item that is offered once a year (prepackaged) at some schools.

-- Dirt cup's gummy worms are peanut & tree nut free.
-However the facility that they are processed in, processes other items that may contain peanuts and tree nuts.
+- Gummy worms used for Dirt Cups: peanut & tree nut free; the facility processes other items that may contain peanuts and tree nuts.
+This is a treat day item that is offered once a year at some schools.

 This institution is an equal opportunity provider